 April, 1, 2021 Revised to 3rd edition

 (Added the "On the Third Edition".
 Added the "Avoiding the "5 situations".

 Revised the methods of conducting classes and research activity.
 Added language on response to state of emergence measures.
-Revised other words and phrases.
-Amended parts are indicated by
+Revised other words and phrases.)